rh-marketingops/fluvii/README.md

 ### Initializing/running a bare-bones `FluviiApp`:

+Note: This example assumes you have set the few required config settings via environment variables.
+You can find a manual configuration example further below.

 There are two basic components you need to initialize an app at all:

 - `app_function`: the logic of your application, of which the first argument (which MUST exist) is assumed to be a transaction object that will be handed to it at runtime.
 Additional arguments, if needed, can be handed to `app_function_arglist`.